calum74/sequence/docs/tutorial.md

 ### pointer_sequence

 Functions can use a `const pointer_sequence<T> &` argument which is a more restricted sequence type, for better performance.
 This avoids virtual function calls, but it is more limited in its scope because not all sequences can be converted to a `pointer_sequence<>`.

-i.e.
+For example,

 ```c++
 void setItems(const pointer_sequence<const char*> & p);
 ```

-to avoid the overheads of function calls completely, we can template the function. i.e.
+To avoid the overheads of function calls completely, we can template the function. i.e.

 ```c++
 template<typename Seq>